upfront-operations/pipeline-calc/sources.md

-//Welcome to the Upfront Ops Pipeline Calculator!
+###Welcome to the Upfront Ops Pipeline Calculator!
 This tool is designed to help you analyze and optimize your sales pipeline.

-//If you're here, you're probably interested in the sources I used while making this.
+If you're here, you're probably interested in the sources I used while making this.
-//Note they are only estimates based on available data at the time of development.
+Note they are only estimates based on available data at the time of development.
 Here they are:

-/* SOURCES:
+* SOURCES:

 - **Sales Funnel Conversion Rates: 5 Metrics to Know**
   URL: https://www.mosaic.tech/financial-metrics/sales-funnel-conversion-rate